chestNutLsj/my-cs-career/1-Theory/6-Network/Top-to-down/30-Transport-layer.md

 >[! note] 为什么要等到 3 个冗余 ACK 才重传？而不是 1 个冗余 ACK 就重传？
 >Suppose packets n, n+1, and n+2 are sent, and that packet n is received and ACKed.
 If packets n+1 and n+2 are reordered along the end-to-end-path (i.e., are received in the order n+2, n+1) then the receipt of packet n+2 will generate a duplicate ack for n and would trigger a retransmission under a policy of waiting only for second duplicate ACK for retransmission.
 By waiting for a triple duplicate ACK, it must be the case that two packets after packet are correctly received, while n+1 was not received.
 >
->The designers of the triple duplicate ACK scheme probably felt that waiting for two packets (rather than 1) was the right tradeoff between triggering a quick retransmission when needed, but not retransmitting prematurely in the face of packet reordering.
+>==The designers of the triple duplicate ACK scheme probably felt that waiting for two packets (rather than 1) was the right tradeoff between triggering a quick retransmission when needed==, but not retransmitting prematurely in the face of packet reordering.

 #### TCP: GBN or SR?